AkshayHinduja/akshayhinduja.github.io/index.md

 ## News

 ### 2023
-* Presenting a poster for our work "Sonar Image Correspondence using Pose Supervised Learning for Imaging Sonars" at IROS 2023, Detroit.
+* Presenting a poster for our work "SONIC: Sonar Image Correspondence using Pose Supervised Learning for Imaging Sonars" at IROS 2023, Detroit.
 We are presenting at two workshops, 2nd Advanced Marine Robotics and Closing the Loop on Localization.

 * Reviewing for IEEE Transactions on Robotics (T-RO)